criblio/cribl_sdk_python_fafo/docs/models/azureadauthenticationendpoint.md

 # AzureADAuthenticationEndpoint

-Endpoint used to acquire authentication tokens from Azure.
+Endpoint used to acquire authentication tokens from Azure

 ## Values